-On July 1, 2019, patient recruitment was closed with the final cohort enrolling only two patients rather than the expected three patients due to slow enrolment.
+On July 1, 2019, patient recruitment was closed due to slow enrolment with the sixth of seven cohorts enrolling only two patients rather than the expected three patients due to slow enrolment.
 A total of fourteen (14) patients have been dosed across 6 dose levels: 0.59 μg/kg, 0.78 μg/kg, 1.5 μg/kg, 3.0 μg/kg, 6.0 μg/kg and 9.0 μg/kg.
 Of twelve patients evaluable for tumour response following treatment of L-DOS47 in combination with pemetrexed/carboplatin, five (5) patients had a confirmed partial response and 4 patients experienced stable disease (as defined by RECIST v1.1), including one patient who had stable disease and remained progression-free for 13.3 months.
-An abstract has been submitted to the upcoming ASCO 2020 conference.